urbanairship/titanium-module/documentation/index.md

 ### isPushTokenRegistrationEnabled

 Enables or disables push token registration.
 This value defaults to the current value of `isDataCollectionEnabled`.
-Can be used to enable push and still have data collection disabled.
+Can be used to enable broadcast push and still have data collection disabled.

 ```
     Airship.isPushTokenRegistrationEnabled = true;